goaltools/datroute/README.md

 # DATRoute
-DATRoute is a double array trie based router that uses `Form` field of request to pass parameters to handler functions for compatability with the standard library.
+DATRoute is a double array trie based router that uses `Form` field of request to pass parameters to handler functions for compatibility with the standard library.
 It is based on [`denco`](https://github.com/naoina/denco) router.

 [![GoDoc](https://godoc.org/github.com/goaltools/datroute?status.svg)](https://godoc.org/github.com/goaltools/datroute)